kellenmurphy/shib-idp-docker-wrapper/README.md

 This uses [#wrap.sh] to stop the running container, remove the files created within the [base repository][https://github.com/kellenmurphy/shibboleth-idp-docker] that are created when pulling down Jetty and Shib IDP, as well as logs from the previous container execution.

-## deploy.sh and redeploy.sh
+## deploy.sh & redeploy.sh

 These scripts are also provided as intermediate deployment steps, or to re-deploy a configuration change.
+If you've stopped a container, i.e. with `./wrap.sh stop` you can use `deploy.sh` to restart it, but generally you'll just use `redeploy.sh`.
+Think of this as restarting Jetty.
 ## wrap.sh

 Any of the scripts from [iay/shibboleth-idp-docker](https://github.com/iay/shibboleth-idp-docker) can be executed with overwritten `VERSIONS` settings with `wrap.sh` as, for example: